 1. Define the Operating Temperature

-Determine the maximum and minimum temperatures the material will be exposed to during use.
+Determine the maximum and minimum temperatures of the environment in which the material will be used.
 For continuous exposure to temperatures above 200°C (392°F), consider PEEK or Polyimide.
 For lower ranges, PEI or PPS may suffice.

 2. Consider Mechanical Load and Stress